Puma (character): Fictional character biography

-When the mutant powers of Charles Little Sky, a kinsman of Fireheart's (and the man later known as Portal), first manifested, Fireheart tried to help his fellow tribesman better understand his powers.
-Rejecting Fireheart's offers of aid, Portal fled to Ellis Island where Fireheart caught up to him.
-When Portal's powers activated again and returned the U-Foes to Earth, Fireheart was forced to team up with the Avengers as Puma to protect Little Sky, helping to defeat the villains.
+During the "Secret Wars II" storyline, Puma confronts the Beyonder in New York, but is transported to Tokyo.
+He obtains a state of "harmonious enlightenment with the universe" and gains vast mystic powers, but soon loses them due to self-doubt.
+Later, Puma learns Spider-Man's secret identity and attempts to offer him a job at his company, but he refuses.
+Puma also attempts to clear Spider-Man of a crime he did not commit, during which he meets Silver Sable and the Outlaws.

+When Puma's friend Charles Little Sky manifests mutant teleportation abilities, he attempts to help him master them.
+However, Charles inadvertently returns the U-Foes to Earth, forcing Puma to work with the Avengers to stop them.

 Puma then battled Spider-Man in New York.
-Fireheart actually purchased 51% of the Daily Bugle, made Robbie Robertson publisher, and began a pro-Spider-Man campaign in the publication, in an attempt to pay off his debt of honor.
+Fireheart purchased 51% of the Daily Bugle, made Robbie Robertson publisher, and began a pro-Spider-Man campaign in the publication, in an attempt to pay off his debt of honor.
 During this time, he was nearly killed in an attack by the Hobgoblin, but was saved by Spider-Man.

 Fireheart agreed to join Spider-Man's rag-tag superhero group called the Outlaws, along with several other Spider-Man adversaries-turn-allies (including Sandman, Rocket Racer, and the Prowler).
-The group clashed with the Avengers, until it was revealed that both groups were actually being manipulated by the shape-changing Space Phantom, whom Thomas exposed and defeated.
+The group clashed with the Avengers, until it was revealed that both groups were actually being manipulated by the shapeshifting Space Phantom, whom Thomas exposed and defeated.

 He eventually sold the Daily Bugle back to J. Jonah Jameson for $1, and he and Spider-Man settled their debt of honor on a vision quest in New Mexico.

-Fireheart's Puma persona later consumed him, and he attempted to assassinate a US Senator.
+Fireheart's Puma persona later consumed him and he attempted to assassinate a US Senator.
 Spider-Man stopped him, but not before the NYPD shot Fireheart several times.
-The Black Crow cast a magical spell removing all knowledge of Spider-Man's secret identity from Fireheart's mind.
+The Black Crow cast a magical spell that erased Fireheart's knowledge of Spider-Man's identity.
 He was nursed back to mental and physical health by another character named Nocturne (not the Exiles character Nocturne).

 Puma was seen in the Bloodsport competition.
 He made it to the semi-final round, but was defeated by Wolverine.

 He was next seen teaming up with Spider-Man and the Black Cat to stop Stegron from "de-evolving" the population of New York.
-After this Puma began a relationship with the Black Cat (as shown they were both in bed) although he notices Felicia may still have feelings for Peter Parker.
+After this Puma began a relationship with the Black Cat, despite knowing that she still has feelings for Peter Parker.